blockfirm/pine-payment-server/README.md

 ```
 {
-    "isOpenForRegistrations": true (bool) Whether or not the server is open for registrations
+    "isOpenForRegistrations": true, (bool) Whether or not the server is open for registrations
+    "network": "mainnet", (string) Bitcoin network the server has been configured to be used with
 }
 ```